ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/system_admin/output_and_debugging_preferences.rst

 especially with things like logging in/out and other membership related functions.
 There are two options:

-#. **Location (faster)**: This is the preferred method, which uses PHP's
+- **Location (faster)**: This is the preferred method, which uses PHP's "location" functionality.
-   "location" functionality.
-#. **Refresh (Windows servers)**: The "refresh" method is often
-   necessary for windows-based servers due to the poor way they handle PHP's "location" functionality.
+- **Refresh (Windows servers)**: The "refresh" method is often necessary for windows-based servers due to the poor way they handle PHP's "location" functionality.
 This method is usually slightly slower than the other method.

 Debug Preference
 ~~~~~~~~~~~~~~~~

-This setting determines how PHP/database error messages are displayed.
+This setting determines how PHP or database error messages are displayed.
 Error messages are often very useful during initial development, but
 they can be very confusing to regular site visitors.
 There are two
 options: